San Francisco Wrongful Termination Lawyer

 Statute of Limitations

 An employee has one year from the date of termination to file with the Department of Fair Employment or Housing (DFEH).
 If filing a charge with Equal Employment Opportunity Commission (EEOC), this deadline is 300 days in California.
-Once the charge is filed, the statute of limitations is tolled, meaning that it will not run out while a claim is being investigated.
+After filing a charge, the statute of limitations is tolled.
+This means that it will not run during the claim’s investigation.
 After an agency reviews the claim, they will try to mediate and get the parties to settle.
 If negotiations fail, they will issue a Notice of a Right to Sue which comes with its own set of deadlines.
 It is imperative to have a wrongful termination attorney on your side if you decide to pursue a claim against your employer.

 - Breach public policy or an implied contract – two years

 - Violation of a written contract – four years

 As shown above, the time limits for filing an unlawful dismissal claim are not always clear.
 Speak with an attorney as soon as possible if you believe you have a claim to ensure that you are not missing a deadline to file.